Welcome to my little corner

 Activist & Academic

-I'm a lecturer in Childhood Studies and Children's Rights, with a deep commitment to advocating for street-connected children in Cairo, Egypt.
-Since 2011, I’ve been teaching at UCL, where I’ve led modules including Children’s Rights, Sociology of Childhood, Education in an Age of Globalisation, and Educating Minorities, Migrants, and Refugees.
-I also co-lead the Sociology Dissertation module at the Social Research Institute, and over the years, I’ve had the privilege of supervising many brilliant undergraduate and postgraduate students.
+Since 2011, I’ve taught at UCL and led modules including Children’s Rights, Sociology of Childhood, Education in an Age of Globalisation, and Educating Minorities, Migrants, and Refugees.
+I also co lead the Sociology Dissertation module at the Social Research Institute, and I’ve had the privilege of supervising exceptional undergraduate and postgraduate research across childhood, rights, and inequality.

 Photographer